Tornadoes of 2005: July 28 (U.K.)

-A strong tornado struck Birmingham, England, injuring 39 people.
-It uprooted an estimated 1000 trees, removed the roofs of buildings, threw cars, and caused other significant damage.
+A small tornado outbreak occurred in England, including a strong tornado which struck Birmingham, England, injuring 39 people.
+It uprooted an estimated 1000 trees, seriously damaged buildings, threw cars, and caused other significant damage.
 The total cost of damage at the time was £40 million, making it the most costly tornado in British history.
 Maximum damage from the tornado was rated IF3 on the International Fujita scale, making it the strongest tornado recorded in the United Kingdom in nearly 30 years at that time.